State Charter Schools Commission

 - Plan and coordinate the effective utilization of available financial resources, including the SCSC operational budget and administrative fees from SCSC charter schools.

-- Perform other related duties and responsibilities as assigned by the SCSC.
+- Perform other related duties and responsibilities as assigned by the SCSC Board of Commissioners.

-- Excellent writing skills; able to produce accurate and concise briefings that do not require outside editing and maintain a professional tone;
+- Excellent writing skills; able to produce accurate and concise briefings that do not require outside editing.

 - Excellent communication skills; able to communicate ideas, concepts, and programs to instructional and non-instructional employees, policymakers, charter school stakeholders, students, and parents.

-- Proven ability to communicate and interact professionally and effectively with high-level community and government leaders.
+- Proven ability to interact professionally and effectively with high-level community and government leaders.

 - Experience working as a charter school authorizer or in a charter-related environment; preference may be given to those who have experience as an authorizer.